 a lawyer shall not communicate about the subject of the representation with a person who the lawyer knows is represented in the matter by another lawyer unless the lawyer has the consent of the other lawyer or is authorized by law or court order to do so.

 Maryland courts touched on this issue (in a way most analogous to the facts here) in one case involving an attorney sending text messages to an opposing party.
 It was a divorce case where she was also sleeping with her client and paying his child support to the opposing party.
-Okay, that one is pretty clear.
-This Facebook request is an ethical violation is more problematic.
-Robertelli and Adamo claimed that they misunderstood the implications of a friend request, thinking that anyone could hit the “Add Friend” button and see their profile.
-So it is unclear whether their defense is that they misunderstood the implications of a request or if a request is not a communication for the purposes of the ethics rule.
+Okay, that one is clear.
+This Facebook request is an ethical violation that is more problematic.
+Robertelli and Adamo claimed that they misunderstood the implications of a friend request, thinking anyone could hit the “Add Friend” button and see their profile.
+So it is unclear whether their defense is that they misunderstood the implications of a request or if a request is not a communication for the ethics rule.
 Maybe they don’t know either.
 But just because their defense is a little goofy, does not mean they are wrong.

-On the other hand, gaining access to someone’s Facebook profile is more about gaining access to their information than it is trying to communicate with them.
+Gaining access to someone’s Facebook profile is more about gaining access to their information than it is trying to communicate with them.
 This is especially true considering that you do not have to be Facebook friends to “message” someone.
 If the former is true, it may be permissible to look at a party’s public Facebook profile, but impermissible to friend them and then look at their private profile.
 Personally, I come down on the “this is not a communication” side of things.
 Even it is a communication, I don’t see the wisdom in sanctioning these guys.
 The ground is just too shaky.

 As I said before, this case is currently in a jurisdictional stalemate.
 Robertelli and Adamo actually sued the ethics board, seeking a declaratory judgment that the ethics board could not pursue additional sanctions after dismissing the Plaintiff’s initial grievance.
-I suppose it is some sort of double jeopardy type argument.
+I suppose it is some double jeopardy type argument.
 The trial court dismissed the suit, claiming that the New Jersey Constitution mandates that all attorney grievance matters be heard by the state’s highest court.
-An appellate court affirmed and the case is now headed to the New Jersey Supreme Court.
+An appellate court affirmed, and the case is now headed to the New Jersey Supreme Court.

 Can a Lawyer Be Facebook Friends with a Judge?

-A Florida Supreme Court case in 2018 looked at the question of whether there is a conflict if the judge is Facebook friends with one of the lawyers in a case.
+A Florida Supreme Court case in 2018 looked at whether there is a conflict if the judge is Facebook friends with one of the lawyers in a case.
 In this case, a law firm filed an action against USAA for fraud perpetrated by USAA’s executives in its business dealings and negotiations with HLG.
 Why?
 I don’t know.
 It is World War III with the plaintiffs’ lawyers and insurance companies in Florida in a way we cannot comprehend in Maryland.

 Anyway, USAA hired a lawyer who was once a judge.
 So the trial judge was Facebook friends with USAA lawyer.
 The plaintiffs filed a Motion to Disqualify the Trial Judge, relying in part on a Florida Code of Judicial Conduct Canon that said that judges should not be Facebook friends with attorneys or litigants who appear before them.